dantecatalfamo/ejson-mode/README.md

 # Hooks

-On save, ejson files are automatically checked for the `_public_key` key, if it doesn't exist users are prompted to automatically generate one and add it to the file.
-It is then encrypted with ejson after bring saved to disk.
+On save, ejson files are automatically checkes for the `_public_key` key, if it doesn't exist users are prompted to automatically generate one and add it to the file.
+It is then encrypted with ejson after being saved to disk.

 # Variables
 * `ejson-binary-location` Manually specify the location of the ejson binary